gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

 ![](map_swiss_covid_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-Now, how to colour each canton by the shape of COVID-19 incidence?
-We just need to merge the `covid_incidence` tibble and `swiss_cantons` table together, using the canton code as merging variable.
+Now, how to colour each canton by the magnitude of COVID-19 incidence per 100’000 people?

+We just need to join the `covid_incidence` tibble and `swiss_cantons` table together, using the canton code as joining variable.
 This will allow us to map the variable incidence to the `fill` aesthetic and create a **choropleth** map, i.e. a thematic map.